top of page

 Overview

-The Benjamin Franklin High School Board is engaging stakeholders in discussions about issues of inclusion, the school’s vision, and how it is advancing its mission.
-This process will inform a broader strategy and help chart how the school will serve its students and community.
+Over the spring and summer of 2022, the Benjamin Franklin High School Board engaged stakeholders in discussions about issues of inclusion, the school’s vision, and how it is advancing its mission.
+This process helped to inform a broader strategy and chart how the school will serve its students and community.

-This is an extraordinary opportunity to reflect on our past and present and envision our future.
-We are forming a clearer picture of how you as students, alumni, parents/guardians, faculty/staff, and general community feel; what various perspectives and lived experiences are; and ultimately, what the school’s current strengths are, as well as issues that the Board should address.
+This was an extraordinary opportunity to reflect on our past and present and envision our future.
+We were able to form a clearer picture of how you as students, alumni, parents/guardians, faculty/staff, and general community felt; what various perspectives and lived experiences were; and ultimately, what the school’s current strengths are, as well as issues that the Board should address.

 Context